Rajan loves cooking dishes from his native Indian cuisine. He enjoys sharing his favourite recipes with his online

 - Stirring constantly, roast the moong dal till it leaves its aroma.

 - Add the milk and water to a pot and heat until it comes to a boil, then set aside.

 - As soon as the moong dal is roasted, add the sugar and cardamom powder.
 Stir until the sugar mixes.

 - Add the milk-water mixture, the saffron and soaked milk, and some sliced almonds.

-- Keep stirring and cooking the halwa till it leaves the sides of the kadahi and ghee separates out of the halwa.
+- Keep stirring and cooking the halwa till the sides of the kadahi and the ghee separates from the halwa.

 - Transfer to a serving bowl and garnish with some sliced almonds.